rzadevv/Palintrace/README.md

 ## Known limitations

+- Live external accounts/services were not used in the Foundation test suite.
-- Live Mem0, Graphiti, and Letta integrations require user-managed services, credentials, and optional SDKs; local tests validate their documented record shapes and transport call contracts, not real accounts.
+- Live Mem0, Graphiti, and Letta integrations require user-managed services, credentials, and optional SDKs; local tests use source-shaped fixtures and selected fake transports, not real accounts.
 - Graphiti `group_id` is kept in `raw` because its meaning is deployment-specific.
 Pass explicit scope values when known.
-- Graphiti episode IDs may identify source episodes rather than one-to-one conversational transcripts.
+- Graphiti episode IDs are source episode identifiers, not MemLint transcript IDs.
+Programmatic users may pass `episode_transcript_map` only when they have an explicit mapping.
 - Current Letta core block responses do not expose creation/update timestamps.
+- Letta `active` describes current attachment/listing state along that adapter source path; it is not a backend-independent truth state.
 - Backend metadata cannot be promoted into portable fields unless the mapping is explicit and stable.
 - Schema version `0.1` supports normalization only.
 It contains no findings, checker, or repair model.